openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 public class Display {}
 ```

-**Function:** Sets a screen instance.
+**Function:** Represents a screen instance.
 Describes the properties and methods of the Display object.

 **System Capability:** SystemCapability.WindowManager.WindowManager.Core